xorkevin/substation/README.md

 ### `APIClient`

-An `APIClient` is returned by `makeAPIClient` which is a tree of JS objects and async functions that return `[data, status, err]: [Object, int, string]`.
+An `APIClient` is returned by `makeAPIClient` which is a tree of JS objects and async functions that return `[data, status, err]: [Object, int, string]` known as `route`s. `data` is the json response sent back by the server, if any.
-`data` is the json response sent back by the server, if any. `status` is the HTTP status code sent back by the server. `-1` is returned if the HTTP request failed to be made, e.g. failing to establish a TCP connection. `err` is a string of the error or `null` if there is none.
+`status` is the HTTP status code sent back by the server. `-1` is returned if the HTTP request failed to be made, e.g. failing to establish a TCP connection.
+`err` is a string of the error or `null` if there is none.

 ##### Example